ykydh/File-system/README.md

   rm: rm <filename> to remove a file

-  mv: mv <path from the root> to move a file or directory Ex:Move main.cpp from Root/User/Downloads to Root/User/Docs mv main.cpp User/Docs
+  mv: mv <path from the root> to move a file or directory Ex:Move main.cpp from Root/User/Downloads to Root/User/Docsmv main.cpp User/Docs

   nano: nano <filename> to create or edit a file

   rmdir: rmdir <directoryname> to remove a directory